sourceisthetruth/fs/README.md

 find [file/dir_name]
 - Find a file/directory: Given a filename, find all the files and directories within the current working directory that have exactly that name.
-- Return the list in sorted order (empty if nothing is found).
+- Return a list of absolute paths in sorted order (empty if nothing is found).

 Return "command not found" to not supported commands.